insen/blog/_posts/2017-09-24-Azure-AAD-with-Office-365.md

 ## Azure Active Directory (AAD) and OAuth.
 Azure OAuth based authentication is a big and complex topic and cannot be covered adequately in a single blog post.
 Conceptually, the Azure OAuth flow is like ![this](/blog/img/posts/azureoauth.png).

-*More documentation can be found at [https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols-oauth-code#main](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols-oauth-code#main).*
+*The diagram source and more documentation can be found at [https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols-oauth-code#main](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols-oauth-code#main).*

-In our case, for the authentication, we need to do the following
+In our case, as mentioned before, the full authentication process needs the following -
--   Register an app with Azure AD / Generate Service Principal.
+-   Create an Azure AD application / Service principal.
--   Authorize and retrieve authentication code.
+-   Redirect user to Exchange Active Directory for Authentication.
+-   Return Auth Code to user after Azure AD, through OAuth, has authenticated against organization's Exchange AD.
--   Convert authentication code into Azure authorization token for use by Outlook calendar APIs.
+-   Convert OAuth Code into Azure bearer token.
+-   Call Microsoft Office APIs in SSO mode using token received above to retrieve the available meeting times for a employee given a specified time window.

+But lets look at the details, where the devils lurk.

-#### App Registration / Generate Service Principal
+#### Theory - App Registration / Generate Service Principal
 First, someone needs to get authenticated.
 This, in Azure terms, is a Service Principal.
 This is achieved by registering an application with Azure AD, which gives us three important keys, the *tenantId, clientId* and the *clientSecret* after registration.
 *For details about how to register an app, see  [https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications).*